umairhussaincmm/umairhussaincmm.github.io/index.markdown

 **FEM Implementation of Phase-field Models**

 The Phase-field modelling has been using different numerical methods like, Finite Differences (FE), Finite Volume (FV) or Fourier spectral methods.
-But with the role of stresses and deformations in the microstructure evolution now being highlighted more, FEM seems to be a better choice for solving the PF equations
+But with the role of stresses and deformations in the microstructure evolution now being highlighted more, FEM seems to be a better choice for solving the PF equations.
 The Finite Element Method has been popular in deeling with mechanics related problems more conveniently than other numerical methods.
-In our work, we are using exisitng FEM libraries, known as [Deal II](https://www.dealii.org/)
+Our envisioned solver code will be built upon exisitng FEM libraries, known as [Deal II](https://www.dealii.org/)

 **Sample Problems to Benchmark my Deal II codes**